Adani Transmission Ltd Slides 5%

-Adani Transmission Ltd has added 26.05% over last one month compared to 11.86% gain in S&P BSE Power index and 8.41% rise in the SENSEX
+Adani Transmission Ltd has lost 6.62% over last one month compared to 1.48% gain in S&P BSE Power index and 5.34% rise in the SENSEX

-Adani Transmission Ltd fell 5% today to trade at Rs 1441.4.
-The S&P BSE Power index is down 0.29% to quote at 2956.55.
-The index is up 11.86 % over last one month.
-Among the other constituents of the index, Adani Power Ltd decreased 4.97% on the day.
-The S&P BSE Power index went up 95.91 % over last one year compared to the 59% surge in benchmark SENSEX.
+Adani Transmission Ltd fell 5% today to trade at Rs 1235.9.
+The S&P BSE Power index is down 0.49% to quote at 2826.84.
+The index is up 1.48 % over last one month.
+Among the other constituents of the index, Adani Power Ltd decreased 4.96% and Power Grid Corporation of India Ltd lost 1.67% on the day.
+The S&P BSE Power index went up 85.94 % over last one year compared to the 53.67% surge in benchmark SENSEX.

 Powered by Capital Market - Live News